department-of-veterans-affairs/vets-website/content/pages/types-of-veteran-id-cards/vic.md

 template: detail-page
 title: How to Apply for a Veteran ID Card
 display_title: Veteran ID Card
 description: Find out if you're eligible for a printed Veteran ID Card--and how to apply.
 plainlanguage:
 collection: types-of-veteran-ID-cards
 order: 1
+production: false
 ---

 <div class="va-introtext">

 A Veteran ID Card (VIC) is a form of photo ID you can use to get discounts offered to Veterans at many restaurants, hotels, stores, and other businesses.
 Find out if you’re eligible for a Veteran ID Card—and how to apply.

 </div>